Lazaris02/ElderlyUI/README.md

-TODOs:

-widget functionality - api call - done pills app functionality jokes app functionality with text to speech emergency app functionality position functionality - get current position functionality - done list app functionality phone functionality - dummy

-we also need to get the battery and time - done

-we also need to customize warnings etc.

-Small Fixes needed:
--positions app:
- taxibutton click should redirect to instantly-call activity with a specific number. dangerButton should redirect to the danger activity info should not overflow remove city field?? and maybe modify the layout a bit

--jokes app , the titles should not overflow
--caller app , needs the second activity to function
+# Functionalities

+weather widget - performs an API call on meteo.com and gets the weather for athens , dynamically changes image. pills app functionality - offers add pill , remove pill functionality , view today's pill schedule. jokes app functionality with text to speech - offers variety of joke categories and text to speech that reads the joke. emergency app functionality - that offers an emergency button and reads the screen with tts. position app functionality - offers info on the position , current temperature and date and two buttons 1. emergency button 2. taxi button . list app functionality - offers a list that one can note many things. phone functionality - functions like a regular phone. quick calls - offers bubble-like images that call some specific numbers for example the elderly person's caretaker , or a good friend.

+# Additional things to note

+Bigger text
+Exit Button Functionality on every screen
+Text to Speech explains what apps have to offer - reducing confusion Unique color pallette on each app , easy on the eye colors